lnsongxf/dimeanalytics/_MkDocs/docs/index.md

 The [DIME Wiki](http://dimewiki.worldbank.org) is a one-stop shop for [practical resources on impact evaluations](http://blogs.worldbank.org/impactevaluations/ie-analytics-introducing-development-impact-evaluation-wiki).
 The Wiki home page is organized around four primary phases in the impact evaluation life-cycle: research design, data collection, analysis, and publication.
 Visit the DIME Wiki, create an account, and start editing!

+## Data for Development Impact

+Data for Development Impact is the Resource Guide of DIME Analytics.
+It is currently in a pre-publication edition and is a companion to the DIME Wiki and our other training resources.
+You can get a copy in print from DIME Analytics or [access the PDF at this link](https://worldbank.github.io/d4di/).
+Feedback is greatly appreciated!

 ## DIME Analytics Resources

 ### ietoolkit